Advertisement

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Aside from its purple blossoms, this perennial plant — meaning it regrows every year — is known for its calming scent, but also for possible health benefits.
+Aside from its purple blossoms, this perennial plant — meaning it regrows every year — is known not only for its calming scent, but also for its possible health benefits.

 “That trademark smell comes from oil in the flower, which has medicinal properties.
 But the flower itself has medicinal properties, too,” explains integrative medicine specialist Yufang Lin, MD.

 Lavender, a type of herb, is famous for its lovely purple or bluish flowers that usually grow in fields.
-You can recognize these tiny flowers by their bright color, but also by their tall stems and narrow, green leaves.
+You can recognize these tiny flowers by their bright color, as well as by their tall stems and narrow, green leaves.

 Many people grow lavender in their backyards or even on their window sills — making it a good beginner plant for those of us who don’t quite have a green thumb yet.